Quantum tensor network algorithms for evaluation of spectral functions on quantum computers: Quantum tensor network methods

 The variational approach just described requires a classical MPS representation to generate an equivalent QTN representation.
 Evaluation of the cost function scales exponentially with the number of bond qubits and therefore, is intractable for systems that are not classically simulable.
 In this work, our focus is on developing efficient algorithms to extract static and dynamic correlation functions and therefore we only consider systems where a classical representation of the MPS has already been evaluated.
 In practice, we anticipate that the classical MPS (compiled to a QTN) with a small bond dimension will serve as a starting point for a variational search of quantum MPS states by including additional bond qubits and parameterized gate sequences, potentially pushing the QTN to towards a classically intractable regime.
 Thus, the process outlined here may be viewed as a way to find an efficient classical pre-conditioner for identifying well-performing unitary embeddings of MPSs of modest bond dimension that can then be used as variational circuit ans\"{a}tze in their own right.
+Furthermore, this variational approach to compilation may also provide a certain degree of robustness to gate errors, especially coherent errors, as is typically observed in variational quantum algorithms~\cite{Cerezo_2021,quiroz2021,Berberich2024,Biamonte2024}.